-In order to operate properly, the single rectifier requires a good ground connection.
-If ground is lost, the internal circuit board will not receive power, and thus, will not be able to properly operate the MOSFET array.
-If the anode voltage is greater than that of the cathode when this occurs, current will pass through the MOSFET body diodes, dramatically increasing the power dissipation and leading to possible array failure.
+In order to operate properly, the dual rectifier requires a good ground connection.
+If ground is lost, the internal circuit board will not receive power, and thus, will not be able to properly operate the MOSFET arrays.
+If a charging source is present when this occurs, current will pass through the MOSFET body diodes, dramatically increasing the power dissipation and leading to possible array failure.
 This is another reason why use of the external LEDs is highly recommended, as loss of ground will also cause all LEDs to go dark, immediately indicating to the user that the POWER-GATE requires attention.